MisanthropicBit/winmove.nvim/README.md

 ## Public API

+> [!IMPORTANT]
+> Moving and swapping windows takes into account the cursor position of the
+> current window relative to the target window in the direction you are moving
+> or swapping.
+>
+> For example, if your cursor position is closest to the bottom of one window in
+> the target direction, the window will be moved below that window.
+See
+> [this example](#moving-using-relative-cursor-position) for a visual explanation.

 > [!WARNING]
 > Consider only the functions below part of the public API.
 All other functions
 > are subject to change.